 Dialectical Behavior Therapy (DBT)

-DBT focuses on problematic issues such as poor self-image, impulsivity, mood instability and difficulty with relationships through promoting mindfulness, distress tolerance, emotional regulation and interpersonal effectiveness.
+Dialectical Behavior Therapy focuses on problematic issues such as poor self-image, impulsivity, mood instability, and difficulty with relationships through promoting mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.

 Cognitive Behavior Therapy (CBT)